 We also offer practical training on anti-corruption and ethics.
-Courses are delivered by leading experts on whistleblowing and corruption from Ireland and overseas.
+Courses are delivered by leading experts in whistleblowing, ethics and governance.

 Our courses are certified for CPD by the Law Society of Ireland.
 They are suitable for organisations of all sizes and from all sectors.
 Each module can be delivered in the classroom or online to suit your requirements.

 ‘Excellent training.
 Very well presented and very enjoyable.
 The trainers are so knowledgeable’.

 Lorna Campbell, Charities Regulator

 ‘Very informative presentation delivered in clear and understandable language by knowledgeable and friendly trainers.
 Would recommend!’.

 Emer Kilroy, Property Registration Authority

 ‘This has been a very beneficial and informative course provided by people with a great deal of knowledge and personal skills’.

 This course is designed for managers and anyone nominated to receive protected disclosures within your organisation.
 The session includes information on the key definitions and employer obligations under the Protected Disclosures Act 2014, and how to promote supportive working environments for dealing with concerns.
 This module is delivered as a half-day session.

 This course is ideally completed by managers and protected disclosure recipients who have already completed Module A. It provides a refresher training on the basics of the Protected Disclosures Act 2014 and involves two case study practices.
 This module is delivered as a half-day session.